fredrikspannar/newsportal-react-node-mongo/README.md

 ## Final thoughts and improvements

-Caching of the news from newsapi.org should be checked and new data fetched if the cached data is old, perhaps check and update once every three hours.
+* Caching of the news from newsapi.org should be checked and new data fetched if the cached data is old, perhaps check and update once every three hours.

+* Fix the bug when you're saving the profile you might need to save twice for the new settings to be set.